bipashasen/bipashasen.github.io/_pages/about.md

 ## Football Match - Emotion Segregation

 Developed a model using word-2-vec and RNNs to detect emotion on Twitter feeds during football matches.
-Divided the feeds into two groups, each group denoting the supporter of each of team.
+Divided the feeds into two groups, each group denoting the supporter of each team.

 ## Hoverboard